 During the last two decades, LG Display has taken over the display industry as the leading maker.
 As of 2019, LG Display had a sales revenue of 23.5 trillion South Korean won and its main products were display panels for televisions and mobile devices.
 Recently, LG Display has shifted its focus to producing OLED panels for the automotive and aircraft industry.
 Along with LG Electronics and LG Chem, the revenue generated by LG Display plays an essential part in the financial status of LG Corporation.

 LG Corporation merged several fragmented departments related to telecommunications in 2010.
-The business was then succeeded to LG U+ which is one of the major carrier service providers in South Korea.
-With regard to 4G mobile internet, LG U+ set a series of records.
-LG U+ built the world's first nationwide LTE networks in 2012 and 3-band CA commercial networks in 2014.
+The business was then succeeded by LG U+ which is one of the major carrier service providers in South Korea.
+LG U+ built the world's first nationwide LTE network in 2012 and 3-band CA commercial networks in 2014.
 Now, as one of the 5G operators in South Korea, LG U+ has secured around 25 percent of 5G subscriptions and now focuses on discovering various content based on 5G technology.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.